LASRIDOR/Problem-Printing-Smaller-Values-From-A-Given-Value/README.md

 # Problem of Printing Smaller Values From A GivenValue
-A program in C ++, in which the problem of printing small values from a given value described below will be solved in several ways, according to some algorithms we have learned
-In the course Data Structures, you will compare the effectiveness of the various solutions.
+A program in C ++, in which the problem of printing small values from a given value described below will be solved in several ways, according to some algorithms I have learned In the course Data Structures, you will compare the effectiveness of the various solutions.

 # Problem printing values smaller than a given value
-Given n members when each member contains a key and data, and another key, K must be printed All data with the keys small from K-sorted from small to large.
+Given n members when each member contains a key and data, and another key K All data should be printed with the small keys from K-sorted from small to large.
 Suppose: all the keys are different from each other.

 # Detailed description of the purpose of the exercise:
-The purpose of the exercise is to implement a number of solutions to the problem of printing small values from a given set, to investigate and analyze the differences between the different solutions with respect to n, r when r is
-Number of data printed.
+The purpose of the exercise is to implement a number of solutions to the problem of printing small values from a given value, to investigate and analyze the differences between the different solutions in relation to n, r where r is the number of data printed.

 # The solutions you need to implement are:
 1. An algorithm that goes through the array of members, and copies from it all the data with a key smaller than k, to a chained list when the entry is sorted (the list is sorted at any moment) then the list will be printed on the screen.